 |Attilla is allowed|

 |Motorcycles not allowed|

-So, even though nature is everything, it gives us all we need (food, water, air, soil) it is the basis of our economy (food, commodities, minerals etc.) keeps us sane (beauty and healing space) we cannot report its abuse, unless we have been under threat, harm or risk.
-Furthermore there can be no investigation, unless there is independent CCTV footage and the corroborative evidence of a witness.
+Nature is everything, it gives us all we need (food, water, air, soil) it is the basis of our economy (food, commodities, minerals etc.) keeps us sane (beauty and healing space) we cannot report its abuse, unless we have been under threat, harm or risk.

 There are two sets of regulations which apply to the use of drones in the UK, whether they are being used for commercial or recreational purposes: